 Windows 7 Does Not Shut Down Resolution

-If you continue to have problems and Windows 7 does not shut down properly, be sure to join our free computer repair forums for more help.
+If you continue to have problems and Windows 7 does not shut down properly, comment below and we’ll try and help.